hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-testnet-node.md

 /bin/stacks-node xenon
 ```

-You can verify that the container `stacks-blockchain-api` is running with the command:
+You can verify that the container `stacks-blockchain` is running with the command:

 ```sh
 docker ps --filter name=stacks-blockchain